-You may have purchased the property with the inital plans to use it regularly, not let it out and do all of the management, cleaning and maintenance required yourself.
+You may have purchased the property with an initial plan to use it regularly, perhaps for yourself and your family and friends.
+You may have thought you would not let it out and do all of the management, cleaning and maintenance required yourself.
 If your situation changes and you decide to make some extra income from renting the property out to other holidaymakers, you want to be sure your holiday property is covered.

-You can still usually stay in a property covered by holiday let insurance.
-It is common for holiday let owners to stay in their property, in between tenants.
+You are allowed to stay in your own property when it is covered by holiday let insurance.
+It is common for holiday let owners to stay in their property, in between customer bookings.

-Building and contents The main structure of the building and fixtures and fittings.
-If the property is furnished it will also cover things like appliances, and furniture, including soft furnishing.
+Building and contents This part of the insurance covers the main structure of the building and fixtures and fittings of your holiday home.
+If the property is furnished it will also cover things like appliances, and furniture, including soft furnishings.

-Accidental damage Especially on holidays, damage can happen to your property as people unwind and enjoy themselves.
+Accidental damage: This covers damage to fixtures and fittings.
+Especially on holidays, damage can happen to your property as people unwind and enjoy themselves.
 Paying short-term guests may not be nearly as careful with your property as you are.
-Whether you cause it, or someone renting the property, holiday let insurance can cover the damage.
+Whether you cause it, or someone renting the property causes damage, holiday let insurance can cover the damage.

-Theft Some policies will include theft from paying guests, though this varies from policy to policy so don’t forget to check if this is important to you.
+Theft: Some policies will include theft from paying guests, though this varies from policy to policy so don’t forget to check the small print and terms and conditions if this particular part of the holiday let insurance is important to you.

-Loss of rental income If you cannot rent the property because of an event like fire or flood, and suffer a loss of rental income.
+Loss of rental income: If you cannot rent the property because of an event like fire or flood, and suffer a loss of rental income, some specialised holiday home insurance policies will cover this shortfall in income.

 If you are letting a property, especially abroad, others will be on the property more frequently than yourself.
 If guests or people you employ to manage or maintain the property are injured on the property, you will be covered under a holiday let insurance policy with liability insurance.